home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

   logs:
     custom_components.homewhiz: debug
 ```
 To retrieve logs, navigate in Home Assistant to: settings -> system -> logs and retrieve logs by e.g. pressing the download button below the logs.
+> :warning: Please review your logs and **delete personal and private information before posting** :warning:

 ## Contributing to the project